AG Dana Nessel against 3D-printed guns

 “Allowing instructions for building unregistered and untraceable weapons on the internet is reckless,” Nessel said.
 “If access to these so-called ‘ghost guns’ becomes available to essentially anyone with a computer, the U.S. risks opening itself up to the possibility of widescale harm.
 We must act sensibly and responsibly, and that means opposing this administration’s illogical attempt to subject Michigan residents and other Americans to the wills of terrorists and extremists.”

-A federal judge struck down prior attempts of Trump's administration to allow the release of gun files.
+struck down prior attempts of Trump's administration to allow the release of gun files.
 After that, the administration established formal rules for the 3D-printed guns, but the attorneys general filed their lawsuit immediately after the rules were finalized arguing that the rules are unlawful for many of the same reasons as the previous attempt, according to the statement.

 In the rules, the Trump administration acknowledges the dangers involved by the distribution of 3D- printed gun files, "Such items could be easily used in the proliferation of conventional weapons, the acquisition of destabilizing numbers of such weapons, or for acts of terrorism. … the potential for the ease of access to the software and technology, undetectable means of production, and potential to inflict harm on U.S. persons and allies abroad present a grave concern for the United States," according to the statement.